-Use C285CDS form (see GOV.UK) to claim for repayment if you've overpaid import duty and VAT.
+Use form C285CDS (on GOV.UK) to claim for repayment if you've overpaid import duty and VAT.
 You'll be applying under the Union Customs Code (UCC) legislation as your goods arrived in NI.

 To apply for a repayment of import duty and VAT if you've overpaid, the following information is required: